 ???
 So under oxic conditions all H2S gets oxidized?
 But still with O2 and not with nitrate?
 But we could leave γH2S in for anoxic environments and introduce a new parameter that defines the fraction of sulfide that is precipitated as pyrite (you wanted that anyway ;) ).

+Yes, I told you so.
+This will also be a bit of an issue for the OAE simulations!

 2nd Comment: